cloudbridgeuy/rargs/web/content/privacy-policy/_index.md

 ## Contact us

-[Contact us](https://github.com/aaranxu/adidoks) if you have any questions.
+[Contact us](https://github.com/cloudbridgeuy/rargs) if you have any questions.

-Effective Date: _1st May 2021_
+Effective Date: _1st Jan 2023_